George Davidson (geographer): Works

 He contributed numerous papers to the California Academy of Sciences, and published a quantity of special reports contained in government publications.

 Honors

 He was awarded the Daly Medal by the American Geographical Society in 1908.

 Namesakes

 The Davidson Seamount off the coast of California, Davidson Current, Mount Davidson and Davidson Street in San Francisco are named for George Davidson.
+The Davidson Glacier south of Haines, Alaska was also named for him.

 The United States Coast and Geodetic Survey named two ships for him, the launch USC&GS Davidson, in service from 1933 to 1935, and the coastal hydrographic survey ship USC&GS Davidson (CSS 31), which entered service in the Coast and Geodetic Survey in 1967 and then served in the National Oceanic and Atmospheric Administration fleet as NOAAS Davidson (S 331) from 1970 to 1989.

 In 1946, Davidson's daughter Ellinor established the George Davidson Medal, along with the American Geographical Society, to honor her father.

 Family

 Davidson's brother Thomas Davidson was a naval architect with the United States Navy.